Skip to content

 Frequently Asked Questions

-Is the Baikal BK-G28 or Baikal BK-N more profitable?
+Which makes more money, the Baikal BK-G28 or the Baikal BK-N?

 At the current BTC price and a $0.10/kWh electricity rate, the Baikal BK-N is more profitable at $-0.14/day compared to $-3.12/day for the Baikal BK-G28.
 Profitability depends heavily on your electricity rate — use the selector above to calculate with your actual costs.